duydd25031999/TC_note/Software Development/System design.md

 - Epic is large work wanted to do = group PBIs
     - Significant (Đáng kể) in size
     - Doesn't fit in a sprint
-- Epic: big milestone (destinatios) in "User Journey" map
+- Epic: big milestone (destination) in "User Journey" map
 - Epic is Specific feature = can't done 1 print => need few sprints
     - Break into many User Story
 - ⚠️ Epic not in Product Backlog